 “Broad-spectrum” indicates that the sunscreen protects against both ultraviolet A (UVA) and B (UVB) radiation.
 You want to choose a broad-spectrum sunscreen because both types of radiation are damaging to the skin and protecting against them reduces your risk of sunburn, premature skin aging (wrinkles, brown spots, and sagging skin), and skin cancer.

 “SPF” stands for sun protection factor and indicates how well a sunscreen protects against UVB radiation.
 The number that follows SPF tells you how much UVB radiation the sunscreen can filter out.
 SPF 15 blocks 93% of UVB rays.
 SPF 30 blocks 97% of UVB rays and SPF 50 blocks 98% of UVB rays.
 Keep in mind that no sunscreen can block a 100% of UVB radiation so other protective measure must be used, such as protective clothing, a hat, and seeking shade.
 I recommend using a sunscreen with an SPF of at least 30, which is also what the American Academy of Dermatology recommends.
+Check out the latest pelvic floor strong reviews.

 “Water resistant” indicates how long the sunscreen will stay effective on wet skin, for example while swimming or sweating.
 Typically the label will state the amount of time, either 40 or 80 minutes.
 A “water resistant” sunscreen stays effective for 40 minutes on wet skin at which time it needs to be reapplied, and a “very water resistant” sunscreen stays effective for 80 minutes on wet skin at which time it needs to be reapplied.
 Besides reapplying when sweating and swimming, sunscreen also needs to be reapplied after toweling off.
 Even if your skin stays dry while wearing sunscreen, you need to reapply every 2 hours because sunscreen loses its effectiveness while on your skin.
 What about “waterproof” sunscreen?
 There is actually no such thing as waterproof sunscreen because there isn’t any sunscreen that completely stays on the skin with sweat and water, so the FDA no longer allows this claim on the labels.